Key Takeaways

 - Automate status updates to team members when tasks are completed.

-Integromat offers more complex automation scenarios, allowing you to connect multiple apps and services in one workflow.
+Make (formerly Integromat) offers more complex automation scenarios, allowing you to connect multiple apps and services in one workflow.
 For instance:

 - Automatically generate invoices in QuickBooks when a sale is made through your eCommerce platform.